Phil Berger Jr.

-Philip Berger Jr. (born March 26, 1972) is an American attorney and jurist, currently serving as an associate justice of the North Carolina Supreme Court.
+Philip Berger Jr. (born March 26, 1972) is an American lawyer who has served as an associate justice of the North Carolina Supreme Court since 2021.

 Berger was elected to a seat on the North Carolina Court of Appeals in 2016, defeating incumbent Judge Linda Stephens.
-In the 2020 North Carolina judicial elections, while still serving on that court, he was elected as a Republican to an eight-year term to begin January 1, 2021, as a justice of the North Carolina Supreme Court, taking the seat formerly held by Justice Paul Martin Newby and defeating a fellow Court of Appeals Judge Lucy Inman.
+In the 2020 judicial elections, while still serving on that court, he was elected as a Republican to an eight-year term to begin January 1, 2021, as a justice of the North Carolina Supreme Court, taking the seat formerly held by Justice Paul Martin Newby and defeating a fellow Court of Appeals Judge Lucy Inman.

-Berger's father is longtime North Carolina Senate President Pro Tempore Phil Berger.
-Berger formerly served as district attorney in Rockingham County, North Carolina and as an administrative law judge.
+Berger's father is longtime North Carolina Senate President pro tempore Phil Berger.
+Berger formerly served as district attorney in Rockingham County, North Carolina, and as an administrative law judge.
 He was an unsuccessful candidate for Congress in 2014.

+Ethical controversies

+Berger's political connections have brought scrutiny to his family relationships and ethics.
+For example, his campaign for the State Supreme Court was alleged to have violated state election laws preventing the intermixing of candidate and PAC funds.
+That case was dropped with Berger Jr. demanding an apology for misinformation.

+Berger Jr. faced calls to recuse himself from a case involving a North Carolina voter ID law in which his father was a named-defendant.
+Berger Jr. ultimately did not recuse himself in that case, writing a dissent from the majority's holding against his father.